k9mail/k9mail.app/_documentation/accounts/add.md

 # Add an Account
 The account set-up wizard will launch automatically after the [Welcome Screen](/documentation/setup).

-For any additional accounts they can be added by going to the accounts menu, and then tapping the 'Add account' option in the overflow menu.
+For any additional accounts they can be added by going to the settings menu, and then tapping the 'Add account' option.

 First you are asked for your email address and password.